Supreme Court rejects taking on Dominion's defamation case against MyPillow's Mike Lindell

 As is typical, the high court did not say anything Monday about the case in rejecting it among a host of others.
 Monday is the first day the high court is hearing arguments after taking a summer break.

 Lindell is part of a case in which Dominion also accused Trump allies Sidney Powell and Rudy Giuliani of defamation for falsely claiming that the election was "stolen."
-The Denver, Colorado-based Dominion has sought $1.3 billion in damages from the trio.
+The Denver-based Dominion has sought $1.3 billion in damages from the trio.

 A lower court judge in August of last year declined to dismiss the case and instead said it could go forward.
 Lindell had appealed that determination, but a federal appeals court said his appeal was premature.
 The Supreme Court declined to take up that issue.